scality/vaultclient/EXAMPLES.md

 ### Create account

 ```sh

 vaultclient create-account --name "Acme corp" --email admin@acme.com

 ```

 ### Generate account access key

 ```sh

 vaultclient generate-account-access-key --name "Acme corp"

 ```

-With this account access key, you can now start to use Amazon aws cli.
+With this account access key, you can now start to use the AWS CLI.
 By setting AccessKeyId in the aws cli config file, or by command line.

 ### Create a user

 ```sh

 aws iam create-user --user-name john

 ```

-Ouptut example :
+Ouptut example:

 ```json

 {
   "User": {
       "UserName": "john",